JanneMattila/some-questions-and-some-answers/q&a/aad_app_service_and_s2s.md

 }
 ```

-This enables you to do following mapping for roles and permissions:
+This enables you to do following mapping for APIs and roles:

 `/api/sales` => `Sales.Read`